 New TV and movie streaming services are cropping up every day.
 Yet, free and legal streaming is still a rarity – so much so that it seems too good to be true.
-But Crackle is a reality.
+But Crackle is a reality!
 This ad-supported streaming service is available completely free of charge in the US.

 How to stream movies and shows on Crackle

 As previously mentioned, all of these are available for your viewing pleasure free of charge if you live in the US.
 You don’t even have to make an account on Crackle.
 However, we recommend signing up anyway.
-Having an account allows you to create a Watch Later list and you won’t have to repeatedly enter your birth date when trying to watch R-rated movies.
+Having an account allows you to create a Watch Later list, and you won’t have to repeatedly enter your birth date when trying to watch R-rated movies.

 Crackle movie and show selection

 Crackle content is regularly rotated – some films and shows are removed, while new ones are added, but there is something for everyone.
-Currently, you can find a great number of Hollywood classics from the 50s and 60s.
-This includes Lawrence of Arabia, Roman Holiday, Sunset Boulevard and Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
+You can also discover some cool content that you would rarely find anywhere else.

 What about the ads?